 Ecommerce has disrupted world trade.
 Not only has it eliminated trade barriers and contributed to globalization, but goods and services traded as a result ensure that neither distance nor time are an obstacle to purchases and sales.

-According to the Global Digital 2019 report, the average percentage of people with Internet access worldwide who have purchased at least one product or service electronically in 2019 was 75%.
+According to We Are Social and Hootsuite's Global Digital 2019 report, the average percentage of people with Internet access worldwide who have purchased at least one product or service electronically in 2019 was 75%.
 And in Europe, according to an analysis by the 2018 European Ecommerce Report, the total turnover for online stores grew by 11% last year in relation to 2017.

 Despite these facts, developing an ecommerce business and making it profitable implies facing a series of challenges, which include designing an excellent product page that is attractive and attains the highest possible conversion rate.
 It’s essential to recruit designers and marketing teams that know how to transfer the entire business model to electronic commerce so that it runs smoothly. ecommerce product page optimization is key, because it is a brand’s stamp on the world.
 It has a direct effect both on the traffic received by the website and on conversion rates.